My SGR Experience

 If you book online, you have to print your ticket once you arrive at the station so do factor this in to avoid last minute rushes.
 P.S.
 It’s best to arrive at the station an hour prior to the departure time.

-There’s two trains, an express train and an inter-county train.
+There are two trains, an express train and an inter-county train.
 The express train goes directly to Nairobi or Mombasa making only one stop at Mtito Andei.
 The inter-county train makes stops at every terminus dropping and picking passengers off.
 It stops at Athi River, Emali, Kibwezi, Mtito Andei, Voi, Miasenyi, Mariakani and finally Mombasa/Nairobi.

 Nairobi – Mombasa: Departs at 3:30 pm and Arrives at Miritini terminus at 8:20 pm